 - Ease of Use: If you have to explain how a system works, you usually need a new one.
 Traders, especially beginners, have enough to worry about without dealing with a clunky interface or a confusing website.
 Also, consider the brokerage’s technology offered and if it fits your investing style as a long-term investor or an active trader.

-- Research and Education: Look for a broker that can assist you with quality research and educational tools to help you develop as an investor and help you make winning decisions in the markets.
+- Research and Education: Look for a broker who can assist you with quality research and educational tools to help you develop as an investor and help you make winning decisions in the markets.

 - Transparency: How much will you pay per trade?
 If you’re unsure, or if you’ve been burned with surprise fees on your statement, you aren’t typically a happy trader.
 We considered only brokerages with easy-to-find fee structures.